TritonDataCenter/rfd/rfd/0036/README.md

 Like Kubernetes, Docker distinguishes rescheduling from [restart policy](https://docs.docker.com/compose/compose-file/#restartpolicy).

-*Needs revision*
+Our own experience with CN reboots does not appear to be reflected in the examples discussed above.
+In most cases on Triton, if a CN reboots, it will be back online with instances running within 60 seconds.
+That time period might be faster than makes sense to attempt to reschedule all the instances on it (our goal is to expect 2,000 instances per CN).
+This is especially important in cases where data is persisted to storage resident in the CN.
+Though application operators should expect and plan for irrecoverable storage and CN failures, it may be desirable to ride out a temporary loss due to a CN failure and let an application node restart and rejoin its peers.

+Given these details, the following restart conditions may be appropriate:

+- If the instance is determined to be unhealthy by the health checking mechanism
+- If PID1 in the instance fails with a non-zero exit
+- If the CN reboots
+- Always, regardless of reason, even if PID1 exited zero
+- Never

+Additionally, the examples given above suggest other some other restart criteria to consider:

+- The maximum number of attempts before giving up
+- The window after a restart (or a normal start) before which the scheduler will attempt health checks

+These configuration options assume and imply that the scheduler will be biased toward restarting instances on the same CN, rather than rescheduling them to other CNs.
+However, rescheduling becomes more likely as application operators restrict the conditions under which an instance restart on the same CN will be attempted.
+Example: if the service is set **not** to restart instances on CN reboots, the scheduler is expected to start attempting to reschedule the instance as soon as it detects the CN has failed.

+The scheduler may also need configuration options for how it should garbage collect stopped instances.
+Application operators might wish to preserve instances that rescheduled due to an failure (non-zero exit or failed health checks), but do they want to keep old instances after a CN reboot if they've already been rescheduled elsewhere?

 ### Relationship between these resources and RBACv2

-Though this document does not define any aspect of RBACv2, the abstractions defined here need to be considered in that context.
+Though this document does not define any aspect of RBACv2 ([see RFD48 for that](https://github.com/joyent/rfd/blob/master/rfd/0048/README.md)), the abstractions defined here need to be considered in that context.
 Certainly, users will expect to be able to control permissions on [services](#service), [deployment groups](#deployment-group), and [deployment metadata](#deployment-meta-including-secrets).

 Deployment groups are just one of a number of different logical groupings of resources.
 As with billing groups, a single object, be it a service, network, volume, or any other, may only be a member of a single deployment group.
 This differs from more general resource groups that may be used for security purposes or to arrange resources in terms that match the org structure.